 The work of Portuguese artist Bruno Pacheco (1974) is characterised by a specific ambiguity towards the field of representation.
 Despite of its mostly figurative nature, his paintings and drawings, disclose an anonymity characteristic to its subjects, may these be human figures, or random objects.
 Known best for the representation of groups, crowds or on the contrary, isolated figures that are moving through unidentified landscapes or are immersed in activities that remain undisclosed to the viewer, his works frequently generate a subtle sense of anxiety and melancholy.
 Denying the spectator access to the narrative of the painting, may it be through the position of its protagonists, who are frequently with their backs to the spectator, or through their involvement in an unspoken activity, – also known as the state of absorption -, Pacheco generates a desire for involvement.
 By his physical relation to the work and anxious gaze, the spectator becomes a protagonist of Pacheco’s paintings, actively participating in the blurring of the boundaries between the works interior and exterior.
 Inanimate objects in Pacheco’s work are then characterised by their bulkiness and partial de-contextualisation, which gives these works a new life, while abstracting them further away from reality.

-Bruno Pacheco is currently based between London and Lisbon.
-His work has been exhibited at the 31st São Paulo Biennia, Sarjah Biennale, Culturgest (Lisbon), Van Abbemuseum (Eidenhoven), Serralves Museum of Contemporary Art (Porto), Whitechapel Gallery (London) among other.
-His works is part of the Fundação Calouste Gulbenkian – CAM (Lisbon), Fundação de Serralves (Porto), Kadist Art Fioundation (Paris), The UBS Art Collection (London), Van Abbe Museum (Eidenhoven), Sharjan Arts Foundation collection and the MCA – Museum of Contemporary Art Chicago collection, among other.
+Bruno Pacheco is based between London and Lisbon.
+His work has been exhibited at the 31st São Paulo Biennial, Sharjah Biennial, Culturgest (Lisbon), Van Abbemuseum (Eindhoven), Serralves Museum of Contemporary Art (Porto), Whitechapel Gallery (London) among other.
+His work is part of the Fundação Calouste Gulbenkian – CAM (Lisbon), Fundação de Serralves (Porto), Kadist Art Fioundation (Paris), The UBS Art Collection (London), Van Abbe Museum (Eidenhoven), Sharjan Arts Foundation collection and the MCA – Museum of Contemporary Art Chicago collection, among other.